Skip to content

 Make different sounds and actions for different purposes (coo to gain someone’s attention, whimper when wet, cry loudly when hungry).

-“Jabber” and pretend to talk using many sounds or simple sign language from the languages used around them.
+"Babble" and pretend to talk using many sounds or simple sign language from the languages used around them.

-CLL Goal-3: Through their explorations, play, and social interactions, children understand and use an everexpanding vocabulary.
+CLL Goal-3: Through their explorations, play, and social interactions, children understand and use an ever-expanding vocabulary.

 Make specific sounds, facial expressions, and/or gestures for certain people and objects.